gscr/gulp-bourbon-neat/README.md

    ```

 1. Run the default `gulp` command which will complie the stylesheets, with
-   Bourbon and Neat inclded as well as creating a local server at
+   Bourbon and Neat inclded as well as creating a local server.
-   [`http://localhost:8000`](http://localhost:8000).
 Gulp will continue to watch
-   the `/stylesheets` to monitor for any changes.
+   the `/source` folder to monitor for any changes.

    ```
    gulp